 After the first four games of being with the team, I came to love the sport and wanted to take it seriously.
 Every day, I tried to be one of the first guys out there practicing, looking over the playbook, and taking every opportunity given.

 Things started to change when I learned I had scoliosis and needed surgery that year.
 That was one of the hardest things, knowing that I had worked so hard trying to play the sport and my career might end when I hadn’t had the chance to start good after my scoliosis surgery and numerous checkups.

 My surgeon said it was possible to continue playing football, but only if I did the right things in therapy and stayed consistent.
 That motivated me to work as hard as I could to get healthy and finish where I started.

 My high school experience was a little different than other students.
 I went to five different high schools with my dad.
 My sophomore year, I was at a new high school, Twiggs County High School in Jeffersonville, Georgia.
 My experience was not the same as at my old high school.
 The school was smaller, the students were aggressive, and the environment just was not meant for me.

 The coach at my new school was different.
-He did not care much about his players, nor did he care about the health of his players, which made things a little harder for me.
-I felt that I did not fit in at Twiggs County, and I did not belong there.
+He didn’t care much about his players, nor did he care about their health, which made things a little harder for me.
+I felt I did not fit in at Twiggs County, and I did not belong there.
 My teammates down-talked me.
 I was used in practice as a hitting dummy, and I was harassed after every practice by my teammates.